patrick-kidger/torchcde/README.md

 ```
 * Hermite cubic splines with backwards difference: these are "kind-of" causal in the same way as linear interpolation, but dont have kinks (making them faster with adaptive solvers).

-If you require one of the situations that natural cubic splines or linear interpolation are said to work for (non-causal or regular), then Hermite coefficients work like linear interpolation, but smooth the kinks, making them faster.
-Thay are less smooth than natural cubic coeffs, and therefore slower, but performance is generally better.
+If you require one of the situations that Hermite cubic splines or linear interpolation are said to work for (non-causal or regular), then Hermite coefficients work like linear interpolation, but smooth the kinks, making them faster.

 We recommend this scheme for most cases where causality is not a concern and you are using an adaptive solver.
 If causality is a concern and the data is irregular, use rectilinear interpolation.
 If you are not using an adaptive solver, use linear interpolation.
 ```python